confluentinc/examples/clients/cloud/java/README.md

     When you are done, press `<ctrl>-c`.

-# Example 2: Avro And Confluent Schema Registry in Confluent Cloud
+# Example 2: Avro And Confluent Cloud Schema Registry

-This example is similar to the previous example, except the value is formatted as Avro and integrates with the Confluent Schema Registry in Confluent Cloud.
+This example is similar to the previous example, except the value is formatted as Avro and integrates with the Confluent Cloud Schema Registry.
-Check availability of Confluent Schema Registry in Confluent Cloud at https://www.confluent.io/confluent-cloud/ .
+Check availability of Confluent Cloud Schema Registry at https://www.confluent.io/confluent-cloud/ .
 (Alternatively, you may run Confluent Schema Registry yourself.
 In your local Confluent Cloud configuration file, configure the `schema.registry.url` parameter to connect to your instance.)

-1. In the Confluent Cloud GUI, create an API key and secret to Confluent Schema Registry.
+1. In the Confluent Cloud GUI, create an API key and secret to Confluent Cloud Schema Registry.

-2. Verify your Schema Registry credentials work from your host.
+2. Verify your Confluent Cloud Schema Registry credentials work from your host.
 In the output below, substitute your values for `<SR API KEY>`, `<SR API SECRET>`, and `<SR ENDPOINT>`.

     ```shell
     # View the list of registered subjects